 To qualify, you must have earned income for the year and meet basic requirements regarding income and status.

-2. Child Care Credit – If you meet income criteria, the Child Tax Credit allows you to take a deduction of $1,000 per qualifying child under the age of 17 – and that will rise to $2,000 in tax year 2018 thanks to the Tax Cuts and Jobs Act (TCJA).
+2. Child Care Credit – If you meet income criteria, the Child Tax Credit allows you to take a deduction of $2,000 per qualifying child under the age of 17, which the Tax Cuts and Jobs Act (TCJA) doubled from $1,000 in tax year 2017.
 "That's credits for each child that you have that's under the age of 17," advises Betterment Head of Tax Eric Bronnenkant.
 "So, let's say you have three children under age 17 and you're below the income threshold.
 Generally, you're going to get a tax credit of $6,000."

 3. Self-Employment Tax – Are you an independent contractor in the new gig economy?
 Don't forget to deduct your self-employment tax (the "employer" half of the taxes you pay as both an employer and an employee).
 This "above-the-line deduction" doesn't require itemization, and it lowers your adjusted gross income (AGI) – helping you qualify for other deduction thresholds.

 4. Medical Expenses – Qualified medical expenses that go beyond 7.5% of your AGI are tax-deductible.
-Take advantage of this while you can, because the threshold will return to the traditional 10% of AGI in 2019.
-For example, with a $40,000 AGI you could deduct total medical expenses over $3,000 for tax years 2017 and 2018 but only over $4,000 for 2019 and beyond.
+Take advantage of this while you can, because the threshold will return to the traditional 10% of AGI in the future.
+For example, with a $40,000 AGI you could deduct total medical expenses over $3,000 for tax year 2019.

 5. Charitable Donations – You may not have given a great deal to charity, but every little bit counts toward a deduction.
 Don't forget that you can deduct donated goods as well as cash contributions.
 If your vehicle is used for charitable purposes, you may be able to deduct the mileage.